Menu

 What Rupert Murdoch Said Under Oath About Fox News’ 2020 Election Claims

-On February 28 2023, a popular post on Imgur asserted that Fox News “lied … about the 2020 election,” and that chairman and right-wing media mogul Rupert Murdoch testified to that fact under oath:
+On February 28 2023, a popular post on Imgur asserted that Fox News “lied … about the 2020 election,” and that chairman and right-wing media mogul Rupert Murdoch had testified to that fact under oath.

-Text on the meme was credited to Twitter user Jeff Tiedrich, and it largely matched a tweet by Tiedrich (also shared to Imgur as a screenshot).
+Text on a circulating meme (since deleted and archived above) was credited to Twitter user Jeff Tiedrich, and it largely matched a tweet by Tiedrich (also shared to Imgur as a screenshot).
 On the version above, “stupids” was replaced with “Trumpers,” and it read:

 listen up, stupids [Trumpers]: